adamnew123456/SmallWM/README.markdown

 - Window Refreshing - Windows can be refreshed - this avoids subtle focus issues with applications like Chromium which cause certain issues.
 - Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured in `client.h`.
 - Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops
+- Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or bottom-half of the screen

 Controls
 ========